The Flicker

 The Flicker is a 1966 American experimental film by Tony Conrad.
-The film consists of only 5 different frames: a warning frame, two title frames, a black frame, and a white frame.
+Aside from its opening credits, the film uses only solid black or white frames.
 It changes the rate at which it switches between black and white frames to produce stroboscopic effects.

 Conrad spent several months designing the film before shooting it in a matter of days.
 He produced and distributed The Flicker with the help of Jonas Mekas.
 The film is now recognized as a key work of structural filmmaking.

 Story

 The film starts with a warning message, which reads: